-Prepare to be transported somewhere wonderful with writer/director Jeff Nichols’ bold new sci-fi mystery MIDNIGHT SPECIAL.
+Prepare to be transported somewhere wonderful with MIDNIGHT SPECIAL, ace writer/director Jeff Nichols’ bold, sci-fi mystery.

 With an absolutely stellar cast and a beautifully original story, MIDNIGHT SPECIAL sees amazing writer/director Jeff Nichols deliver his biggest and boldest movie to date.
 And what a movie it is.
 Starting like a thriller, with two men on the run with a young boy, it moves seamlessly from that into a drama and then a sci-fi, each shift melding into the other with a pace that pulls you along on one incredible ride.